FAQ

 Finally, one of the reasons we started VisaReady was because we believe in fairness to all applicants.
 Seeking special treatment for individual cases is not fairness.

-Please don’t trust anyone who promises you such services.
-They are either scammers or will soon get arrested, dragging you down with them.
+Please don't trust anyone who promises you such services.
+They are almost certainly scammers, but even if they truly were a U.S. government employee, they would soon get arrested and drag you down with them.

-This is a fair question, as our fees may be high compared to firms that don’t employ former visa officers.
-But all things considered, we’re confident we are an unbeatable value.
+This is a fair question.
+Our fees may indeed be high compared to firms that don't use former visa officers for their consultants, but all things considered, we're confident we are an unbeatable value.

 1. No one else can do what we do.